 We all know that the best part of any weekend is brunch.
 If you’re anything like us, you go to bed dreaming of pancake towers, runny egg yolks, crispy, salty bacon and mimosas big enough to swim in.
-Lucky for you, Columbia has an abundance of Insta-worthy brunch spots—with each one boasting unique and unforgettable menu items that will cure any ailment, guaranteed.
+Lucky for you, Columbia has an abundance of Insta-worthy brunch places—with each one boasting unique and unforgettable menu items that will cure any ailment, guaranteed.
 So, while you’re in town, stay out a little later, dance a little longer + say yes to that last cocktail, because all things buttery, syrup-covered and topped with a fried egg will be waiting (until 2 p.m.) to revive you.

 Shopping in Trenholm Plaza and feel the hanger coming on?
 Sprint to the Original Pancake House, right next to the Fresh Market, for stacks of pancakes as big as your head (order the Dutch variety if you’re feeling fancy), homemade corned beef hash or the legendary “Tahitian Maiden’s Dream”—a fluffy crepe filled with sweet banana slices that are sliced in sour cream and tempered with Triple Sec, sherry and brandy.
 Typically filled with the post-church crowd, OPH is one of Columbia’s most family-friendly brunch spots and will leave everyone at the table—from the littles to grandparents—smiling + satisfied.